danpecher/100-days-of-code/r1-log.md

 ### R1D11
 R1D11 first missed day (not because I was lazy but because I simply didn't find the time).
 But today I finally started coding my #100DaysOfCode app, after some initial fight with webpacker and hot reloading.
 Right now I'm coding the timeline and thinking about its design & UX.

+### R1D12
+Pushed myself to code even though I returned home from camping tired at 8PM.
+Coded first simple version of the design of #100daysofcode app.